- Search The Registry

 *Rodney King was born on this date in 1965.
 He was a Black laborer and civil rights symbol (police brutality).

 Rodney Glen King was born in Sacramento, California, the son of Ronald and Odessa King.
 He grew up in Pasadena, California, one of five children.
-He had a learning disability early in his life and his father, Ronald died at the age of 42.
-As an adult King was a construction worker who had a drinking problem.
+He had a learning disability early in his life and his father, Ronald, died at the age of 42.
+As an adult, King was a construction worker with a drinking problem.

-A portion of this videotaped footage was aired by news agencies around the world, causing public outrage that increased tension between the African American community and the Los Angeles Police Department, and increased public anger over police brutality, racism and other social inequalities in the city of Los Angeles, California.
+A portion of this videotaped footage was aired by news agencies worldwide, causing public outrage that increased tension between the African American community and the Los Angeles Police Department and increased public anger over police brutality, racism, and other social inequalities in the city of Los Angeles, California.

-The four police officers that took part in the beating incident were later tried in the Los Angeles County Superior Court for the beating.
-Three of the police officers were acquitted, and the jury failed to reach a verdict in regards to the fourth police officer.
+The four police officers who took part in the beating were later tried in the Los Angeles County Superior Court for the beating.
+Three police officers were acquitted, and the jury failed to reach a verdict regarding the fourth police officer.
 The announcement of the police officers' acquittals subsequently sparked the 1992 Los Angeles riots, in which thousands of people rioted over six days, leading to 53 deaths and over two thousand injuries.
-These riots ended only after soldiers form the United States Army National Guard, along with United States Marines from nearby Camp Pendleton, California were called in to assist local authorities.
-Twenty years later King wrote and published his book “The Riot Within”.
+These riots ended only after soldiers from the United States Army National Guard and United States Marines from nearby Camp Pendleton, California, were called in to assist local authorities.
+Twenty years later, King wrote and published his book “The Riot Within.”